-New in edition 2021 of Lens on Man is the addition of video clips that tell the story of the photographer and/or his/her photos.
+Following on from edition 2021 of Lens op de Mens, we would again like to add video clips that tell the story of the photographer and his photos.

-All photos of which an accompanying video exists will be given a QR code that makes it possible to view this video via YouTube on a portable device such as a mobile phone or tablet.
+All photos for which a corresponding video also exists will have a QR code that allows visitors to view this video via YouTube on a portable device such as a mobile phone or tablet.

-Through these links you can already view some examples of what we hope will be a nice added value for the festival.
+You can use these links to view some videos from 2021 for now.
+We hope it will be again a nice added value to the festival.

 Format, quality and length

-The submitted video must be in HD format (1920 x 1080 px – 16:9).
+The submitted video must be in HD format (1920 x 1080 pixels – 16:9).
 The videos must also have the correct codecs and file extension suitable for uploading to YouTube.

 YouTube recommends the following:

 - video codec: H.264

 - audio codec: AAC-LC.